 No products in the cart.

-“Should I buy a helmet?”
+“Should I ski with a helmet?”
 “Do many people wear helmets these days?”
 “Is a helmet worth it?”
-These are important considerations we at Snowcentral hear on a daily basis.
+These are important considerations that we at Snowcentral hear on a daily basis.

 Helmet technology is constantly improving.
-With features like Boa® adjusters, drop-in headphone pockets, adjustable venting and MIPS, snow helmets have moved past simply being a necessity in snow sports protection; they are also a pleasure to wear.
+With features like Boa® adjusters, drop-in headphone pockets, adjustable venting and MIPS, men’s ski helmets have moved past simply being a necessity in snow sports protection; they are also a pleasure to wear.
+Women’s ski helmets come with the same protection and technology, just with a custom shape molded to fit women’s heads better.

 With an endless combination of features and styles to choose from, purchasing the right helmet can become a bit of a daunting process.
-In the following guide, we will break down all the different aspects of purchasing a helmet so you can pick one that will keep you happy and healthy while you’re on the slopes.
+In the following guide, we will break down all the different aspects of purchasing a helmet, whether it’s men’s or women’s ski helmets, so you can pick one that will keep you happy and healthy while you’re on the slopes.

-The first step to figuring out which helmet to choose, is of course selecting a size.
-For those of you at home there are a couple different techniques for this.
+The first step to figuring out which helmet to choose is, of course, selecting a size.
+For those of you at home, there are a couple of different techniques for this.
 The first is by taking a dressmaker’s measuring tape (i.e. soft and flexible) to measure the circumference of your head.
 Run the measure from just above your eyebrows, over the temples, around the back of your head and finish back where the measure starts.
 The resulting measurement taken in centimetres will be what you use to select a size.

 If you don’t have any fabric measuring tapes handy, the second way to measure is by taking a piece of string or ribbon and running it around your head in the same fashion.
 Place your makeshift head measuring device flat on a table and use a ruler or metal tape measure to record the space between where the string overlapped on your head.